kahypar/mt-kahypar/README.md

 Contributing
 ------------
-If you are interested in contributing to the Mt-KaHyPar framework feel free to contact me or create an issue on the [issue tracking system](https://github.com/kittobi1992/mt-kahypar/issues).
+If you are interested in contributing to the Mt-KaHyPar framework feel free to contact us or create an issue on the [issue tracking system](https://github.com/kittobi1992/mt-kahypar/issues).

 [cmake]: http://www.cmake.org/ "CMake tool"